ytorg/Yotter/SELF-HOSTING.md

 You will also need to change the `</path/to>` after `alias` to fit your system.
 You have to point to the Yotter folder, in this set up it would be `/home/ubuntu` as it is the location where we cloned the Yotter app.
 This alias is created to handle static files directly, without forwarding to the application.

-Once done, you can run `sudo service nginx reload`
+Once done, you can run `sudo service nginx reload`.
+If everything so far went OK, you can now set the `nginxVideoStream` to `true` on the `yotter-config.json` file.

 Now you need to install an SSL certificate on your server so you can use HTTPS.
 If you are running Ubuntu 20LTS or already have `snap` installed, you can proceed as follows: